Logistics as Marketing: Lessons From Scaling Winchester Tennis Arena

 Most sports facility operators think about marketing as a separate function from operations.
 They run the facility, and then they market it.
 The courts are booked, the coaches are scheduled, the maintenance is handled — and somewhere downstream, someone runs a Facebook ad or updates the Instagram page.
 This is exactly backward, and it is the reason most tennis facilities in Singapore are perpetually underperforming relative to their actual asset value.

 Winchester Tennis Arena changed this thinking.
 Not through a brand refresh or a marketing campaign, but through a fundamental reorientation of how we think about operations — specifically, the insight that operational excellence is not separate from marketing.
 It is marketing.
 Every decision made at the facility level either builds or erodes the competitive moat.
-Here is what that looks like in practice, and why it matters for any business operating physical assets at scale.
+Here is what that looks like in practice, and why it matters for any business in sports marketing Singapore and beyond.

 Court Utilization as a Signal, Not Just a Metric